Annafavaro/PARKCELEB/README.md

-# :star: :dizzy: PARKCELEB :star: :dizzy:
+# Unveiling Early Signs of Parkinson’s Disease via a Longitudinal Analysis of Celebrity Speech Recordings

 ## Overview

 This study explores innovative methods for detecting Parkinson’s disease (PD) through speech analysis, addressing limitations in existing datasets, which often lack prodromal recordings and longitudinal data.
-To overcome these gaps, we created ParkCeleb, a novel speech corpus containing recordings from 40 celebrities with PD and 40 control subjects.
+We created *ParkCeleb*, a novel speech corpus containing recordings from 40 celebrities with PD and 40 control subjects to overcome these gaps.
 The dataset spans ten years before to twenty years after diagnosis, providing a comprehensive view of evolving speech characteristics.

-## ParkCeleb
+## :star: :dizzy: PARKCELEB :star: :dizzy:

 The **ParkCeleb** data set is stored in the following [Zenodo repository](link).
 This repo does not contain the actual audio recordings but provides metadata files with links to YouTube videos, speaker information, and transcriptions.
 The Zenodo repository explains the folder structure.